jkbd/trigger2midi/README.md

 mask = 17.000000
 ```

+Connect ports in JACK if needed.

 First adjust the "Dynamic Range" parameter (in decibel), so other
 noises do not trigger events.
 Then adjust the "Mask Retrigger"
 parameter, so single hits do not trigger multiple Note On
 events.
 Rubber pads are likely to need a small value.
 Undampened mesh
 heads may need a large value.
 Last set the MIDI note number to your
 requirements.

+## Notes

+* The control voltage output is meant for debugging

+* Right now the plug-in only sends MIDI Note On events, not Note Off.